hackoregon/btc-backend/backend_installation_readme.md

 3) Run these commands (note: you may have to run chmod 777 installx.sh on each of the installx.sh scripts so that they can be executed.
 Also, you may have to enter Y partway through the installation of postgres; haven't found what option I need to use to skip that):

+	#note: if there is already a file named Vagrantfile in the directory,
+	#the command "vagrant destroy" must be run and the Vagrantfile must be removed
+	#before executing the following steps.
 	host machine prompt> vagrant box add ubuntu14 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-i386-vagrant-disk1.box host machine prompt> vagrant init ubuntu14
 	host machine prompt> vagrant up